The SRHS College and Career Center provides valuable services to students in the college planning process, including:

 Common Application and Coalition Application

 More than 900 colleges use the Common Application and more than 135 colleges use the Coalition Application for admission.
 These applications allow students to fill out a single application in order to apply to multiple colleges and universities.
+The UC and CSU schools do not use the Common or Coalition Applications.

 Letters of Recommendation